willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 ## Summary of part one

-Essential bits of reproducible science are:
+Essential bits of repeatable science are:

 1. a pointer to the full **raw data** used in the analysis (**data provenance**),